SandraCastroPearson/BivRec/README.md

 ------------

 BivRec depends on the following system requirements:
-+ Rtools for all systems.
++ Rtools.
 Download Rtools 35 from <https://cran.r-project.org/bin/windows/Rtools/>

 Once those requirements are met you can install BivRec from github as follows: